Bomê County

-Pome County or Bomê County (波密县) is a county of Nyingchi Prefecture in the south-east of the Tibet Autonomous Region.
+Bomê County or Pome County (波密县) is a county of Nyingchi Prefecture in the south-east of the Tibet Autonomous Region.
 Historically known as Powo or Poyul, it was the seat of a quasi-independent kingdom until the early 20th century when troops of the Dalai Lama's Lhasa government integrated it into the central Tibetan realm.

 The population was 25,897 in 2004.

 Geography

 The region of Powo or Poyul, which is now constituted as the Pome County, lies to the northeast of the Tsangpo gorge, where the Yarlung Tsangpo (Brahmaputra) river turns abruptly to the south on its course towards India.

 Two major rivers Yi'ong Tsangpo and Parlung Tsangpo flow into the Pome County from opposite directions to join near Tang-me.
 The combined river (called Yi'ong Tsangpo) exits the Pome County to the south to join Yarlung Tsangpo near Mount Gyala Peri.

 The lower reaches of these two rivers constitute Po-me or Lower Powo.

 Po-to or Upper Powo consists of the basin of another river Poto Tsangpo, which originates within the Pome County, along with its tributary Yarlung Chu.
 Poto Tsangpo joins Parlung Tsangpo to the west of the "Pome Town" (Tramog).